Purdue vs. Arizona College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Computer Predicted Total: 156.3

-Purdue has gone 7-3-0 against the spread, while Arizona's ATS record this season is 8-0-0.
-The Boilermakers have a 7-3-0 record hitting the over, while games involving the Wildcats have a record of 3-5-0 when it comes to hitting the over.
+Purdue is 7-3-0 against the spread, while Arizona's ATS record this season is 8-0-0.
+In terms of hitting the over, games involving the Boilermakers are 7-3-0 and the Wildcats are 3-5-0.

 Bet on this or any college basketball matchup at BetMGM